Dependent Modeling of Temporal Sequences of Random Partitions: Joint Model for a Sequence of Partitions

 \subsection{Computation}

-As the posterior distribution implied by model \eqref{dat.gen.mech} is not available in closed form, we build an algorithm that permits sampling from it.
+As the posterior distribution implied by model \eqref{dat.gen.mech} is not of a known form, we build an algorithm to sample from it.
 The construction of $\text{Pr}(\rho_1, \ldots, \rho_T)$ naturally leads one to consider a Gibbs sampler.
 In the Gibbs sampler, $\bm{\gamma}_t$ will need to be updated in addition to $\rho_t$ (by way of $\bm{c}_t$).
 But the Markovian assumption reduces some of the cost as we only need to consider $\rho_{t-1}$ and $\rho_{t+1}$ when updating $\rho_t$.
-Even though each update of $\rho_t$ and $\bm{\gamma}_t$ for $t=1,\ldots, T$ needs to be checked for compatibility, it is fairly straightforward to adapt standard algorithms, e.g. Algorithm 8 of \cite{neal:2000}, with care to make sure that only experimental units with $\gamma_{it} = 0$ are considered when updating cluster labels at time $t$.
+Even though each update of $\rho_t$ and $\bm{\gamma}_t$ for $t=1,\ldots, T$ needs to be checked for compatibility, it is fairly straightforward to adapt standard algorithms, e.g. Algorithm 8 of \cite{neal:2000}, with care to make sure that only experimental units with $\gamma_{it} = 0$ are considered when updating $c_{it}$.
+Here we provide a general sketch for updating $c_{it}$ and $\gamma_{it}$ within an MCMC algorithm, with much more detail provided in Section \ref{MCMC} the online supplementary material

 The MCMC algorithm we employ depends on deriving the complete conditionals for $\rho_t$ and $\gamma_t$.
-Before describing them, we introduce some needed notation.
-Let $N_{0t} = \sum_{j = 1}^m \text{I}[\gamma_{jt} = 0]$ denote the number of units to be reallocated when moving from time $t-1$ to $t$ (note that $N_{0t}\sim{\rm Bin}(m,1-\alpha_t)$) and denote with $\rho_{t}^{-N_{0t}}$ the ``reduced'' partition that remains after removing the $N_{0t}$ units that are to be reallocated at time $t$ as indicated by $\bm{\gamma}_t$.
-A key result needed to derive the full conditionals of $\gamma_{it}$ and $c_{it}$ is provided in the following proposition. \begin{proposition} Based on the construction of a joint probability model as described in Section \ref{depedentPartitions} we have
+A key result needed to derive them is provided in the following proposition. \begin{proposition} Based on the construction of a joint probability model as described in Section \ref{dependentPartitions}, we have